Inouye165/React-Photo-App/README.md

 5. The list updates instantly as you change dates, showing the filtered count
 6. Click "Upload" to send filtered photos to the backend
 7. The backend view shows all photos, metadata, privileges, and hash info
+8. Click on a photo to edit it - the interactive canvas editor allows you to position captions on the image:
+   - Drag the text to reposition it anywhere on the image
+   - Use the controls to adjust font size and color
+   - Edit the caption text directly in the editor
+   - Click "Save Captioned Image" to persist your text positioning and styling
-8. If a file fails AI processing (shows 'AI processing failed'), POST to `/debug/reset-ai-retry` and click "Recheck Inprogress AI" to retry
+9. If a file fails AI processing (shows 'AI processing failed'), POST to `/debug/reset-ai-retry` and click "Recheck Inprogress AI" to retry

 ## Thumbnails